 The organization entered into a lease agreement for office space on November 1, 2017.
-Annual base rent for the office space is approximately \$16,215.
-The lease will expire on April 30, 2023.
+Annual base rent for the office space was approximately \$16,215.
+The lease expired in 2023 and was not renewed.

 6. PHOTO LIBRARY

 The Photo Library consists of an estimated thirteen thousand 35-mm colour slides, focusing on Toronto valleys, watercourses, shorelines, plants and animals and on the organization's properties and activities.
 The collection began in the early 1970s.